xalelax/blog/_drafts/bayes.markdown

 # Conclusion

 There is something rather remarkable in the way Bayesian inference ... and the way people reach their conclusions.
-In this post I presented only a few things, but there are even more complex human behaviours (....) which can be beautifully interpreted in a Bayesian fashion.
+In this post I presented only a few things, but there are even more complex human behaviors (....) which can be beautifully interpreted in a Bayesian fashion.
 Many (...) argued that Bayesian inference is ... scientific method.
 Indeed, scientists more often than not build their set of beliefs not really by performing experiments themselves